 This metric shows you the number of repeat orders made by both types of customer acquisitions.
 This can help determine if more follow-up orders are placed by coupon acquired or non-coupon acquired customers.

 This shows the number of repeat orders made with a coupon applied and the percent of repeat orders made with a coupon.
-This can help you determine if coupon-acquired customers tend to make more repeat orders with a coupon than non-coupon acquired customers and if coupon-acquired customers are disproportionately using coupons in their follow up orders.
+This can help you determine if coupon-acquired customers tend to make more repeat orders with a coupon than non-coupon acquired customers and if coupon-acquired customers are disproportionately using coupons in their follow-up orders.

-Let us look at some sample data for coupon acquisition versus non-coupon acquisition metrics:
+Look at some sample data for coupon acquisition versus non-coupon acquisition metrics:

 |Customer acquisition||Number of new customers||Average lifetime revenue||Number of repeat orders||Number of repeat orders w/ coupon||% of repeat orders w/ coupon|